 people who have the same set up, anywhere in the world, at no

 cost.
 Just broadband.
-With 2Mb broadband there appears to be
+Even with a slow broadband there appears to be

-delay in the speech or picture drop outs or feedback even using a
+delay in the speech or picture drop outs or feedback, using a

 with internal microphone and separate speakers.
 So this really does